Lucille shouted into her microphone at the ten thousand pilots of her Galaxy Zephyr. “You heard the bird-thing! Transfer power to our heart!”

 The Galaxy Zephyr’s right arm fell limp.
 The Hurricane flesh it wore like armor turned transparent pink.
 Its red color soaked into the tiny Zephyr-robots within.
 Red lightning crackled from robot to robot toward the Galaxy Zephyr’s boiling heart.

-“Transferring power,” said the bird-like pilot of Zephyr-Alpha-Purple.
+“Transferring power,” said the bird-like pilot of ZAP.
 The Galaxy Zephyr’s torso and head turned transparent pink.
-Their red color condensed at its heart and orbited the water world alongside the ashes of Earth.
-The ashes of Earth kept compiling into earthworms.
+The red color condensed at its heart and orbited the water-world alongside the ashes of Earth.
+The ashes kept compiling into earthworms.

 Daisuke watched the worms through the windows of his cockpit.
 “Transferring power,” he relented.
-The left arm’s red color joined in orbiting the water world at the Galaxy Zephyr’s boiling heart.
-The worms tangled at random into wriggling blobs.
+The left arm’s red color joined in orbiting the water-world at the Galaxy Zephyr’s boiling heart.
+The earthworms tangled at random into wriggling blobs.
 “Eisu, Fumiko, maintain power.
-We’ve got more than enough energy for a Super Heart Beam, and if our beam doesn’t disable the descending thumb, we’ll need our legs to flee.”
+We’ve got more than enough energy for a Super Heart Beam.
+If the beam doesn’t disable the descending thumb, we’ll need our legs to flee.”

 “Transferring power!” said Eisu and Fumiko.
 The Galaxy Zephyr’s legs went limp and their red color raced to the chest.
-The red color enclosed the water world in a spherical shell.
+The red color enclosed the water-world and earthworms in a spherical shell.
 The Galaxy Zephyr’s heart roiled so violently that bursting bubbles howled like hounds eager to slip for war.

 “Jya, bird-thing!”
 Lucille pulled a monitor displaying the bird-like pilot of ZAP.
 “Can you fire the beam?”

 Lucille nodded uneasily.
 While the Galaxy Zephyr diverted all power to its heart, the Enemy Hurricane’s thumb filled half the sky.
-Drawing near, the thumb’s texture chilled Lucille to her core: mouths wider than oceans screamed in rage and washed away, replaced by angry eyes which similarly melted.
+The thumb’s texture chilled Lucille to her core: mouths wider than oceans screamed in rage and washed away to be replaced by angry eyes which similarly melted.
 Was the Hurricane intending to smash them, eat them, or blink them to death?
-Or would her ten thousand pilots be assimilated?
+Or would her ten thousand pilots be assimilated and kept for eternity?

 “Bird-thing, what do you mean ‘accelerating space-time?’
 What’s the plan, exactly?”

-Lucille directed audio of the bird-pilot’s explanation to her ten thousand pilots.
+Lucille directed audio of the bird-pilot’s explanation to her crew of ten thousand.
 “We’re recreating Earth’s population using an iterative machine-learning process lasting literal eternities.
-But, by locally warping the fabric of reality, we can change how time passes.”
+By locally warping the fabric of reality, we can change how time passes.”

 “You’re making an eternity?”

 “Two in parallel.
 On my Hurricane Planet, worms made from Earth’s matter will be mixed and matched.
-On our water world, we’ll turn piles of worms into humans to test them.”
+On our water-world, we’ll turn piles of worms into humans to test them.”
 As the bird-pilot spoke, the heart’s red shell shrunk, turned blue, and expanded.
 Then it shrunk again, turned red again, and expanded again, like a pulse.
-“Our process will be toroidal—a donut shape.
+“Our process will be toroidal, like a donut.
 Time is linear, so we’re wrapping it in a circle and revolving it—”

 “Keep it in your pants, Professor.”
 Lucille leaned forward in her commander’s chair.
 “You’re rebuilding the people of Earth?”

-“We’re manufacturing principal components.
-I’ll make orthogonal unit-vectors like colors on a painter’s palette: the better our colors, the more accurately we can combine them into Earth’s original population.”
+“We’re manufacturing principal components like colors on a painter’s palette.
+The better our colors, the more accurately we can combine them into Earth’s original population.”